datacleaner/extension_sendjmsmessage/README.md

 # extension_sendjmsmessage
-Extension to send JMS messages to an Active MQ queue.
+Datacleaner extension to send messages to a JMS queue.